tale-toul/Harbor/ansible/Readme.md

   args:
     chdir: ../terraform/EC2/
 ```
-The use of the **tr** command is needed to convert equal signs into coloms and this way
+The use of the **tr** command is needed to convert equal signs into coloms to create a
-create a dictionary file understood by ansible.
+dictionary file understandable by ansible.

 This task is always run, creating a _changed_ state for the task, since nothing bad comes out of
 repeating it.

+Next task saves the output variables from terraform/S3 into the same file
+terraform_outputs.var.
+This task doesn't have anything to do with the inventory update,
+it is used by the Set up harbor play later.

 The next task loads the variables from the file just created into ansible making them
 available for the next tasks: